tkotosz/BehatMagento2Extension/docs/guide/quickstart.rst

       $ composer require --dev bex/behat-magento2-extension

-For more information see the the `installation section of this documentation </guide/installation>`_.
+For more information see the the :doc:`installation section of this documentation </guide/installation>`.

 3. Update the Behat configuration in the ``behat.yml``